toful/BotDetector/README.md

-│  ├─DataAnalysis.ipynb     From an existing dataset, generates the machine learning models to analyse the twitter users │  ├─twitter_streaming.py   Capture all tweets containing a hashtag specifyed by parameter │  ├─tweet_processor.py     Processes all tweets captured by the twitter streaming module │  ├─user_analyzer.py       Calculates the probability of a user of being a bot │  ├─modules
+│  ├─DataAnalysis.ipynb     From an existing dataset, generates the machine learning models to analyse the twitter users │  ├─twitter_streaming.py   Capture all tweets containing a hashtag specifyed by parameter │  ├─tweet_processor.py     Processes all tweets captured by the twitter streaming module │  ├─user_analyzer.py       Calculates the probability of a user of being a bot │  ├─user_processor.py      Calculates the probabilities of all users specifyed in the input file of being a bot │  ├─graph_generator.py     Generates the interaction graph between all users processed │  ├─modules
 │  │    ├─aux_functions.py  Auxiliar funcions to generate the models input from a user │  ├─models         Folder that contains the machine learning algorithms